-I am impressed with the fact of the dull atmosphere and dark past of everyone's background that the Academy itself seemed to be a small paradise.
+I am impressed with the fact of the dull atmosphere and the dark past of everyone's background that the Academy itself seemed to be a small paradise.
 The students are able to enjoy themselves and play together forgetting any worries, allowing them to live the most normal life that they could experience.
 Being able to act like normal students for once in their life adds humor to the situation and it turned out to be very pleasant.
 I think this is something not easily done, being able to ease situations with the appropriate touch of humor without it becoming too much or interfering with the overall feel of the story.

-I also found the artstyle and execution of it fitting to the theme of this visual novel, with CG's that expressed the grief and sadness of the characters but also still remained remarkably well detailed.
+I also found the art style and execution of it fitting to the theme of this visual novel, with CG's that expressed the grief and sadness of the characters but also still remained remarkably well detailed.
 The character art always matched the current events displaying their own unique expressions and traits.

-My only dislike in this novel would be that every route seemed fall in place to the main protagonist's main plan.
+My only dislike in this novel would be that every route seemed to fall in place to the main protagonist's main plan.
 I was missing the moment where we had to adapt to a situation that didn't fall into his plan or had elements that happened that were not what he wanted as an end result.

 The other thing that I felt was lacking was that we learn mostly nothing about the protagonist himself.
 We have three routes showing that the protagonist could have a slight connection to the other students but there is only one that actually goes into slight details explaining some of Yuuji's past so that we understand his own problems.
 I really do hope to learn more about him in the other game releases as he is a very interesting character.

 The game has 2 different versions.
 I ended up playing both versions to be able to understand the differences.
 The version published on Steam does not contain any eroge or sexual content, there is also no patch available for the game.
-If someone is looking for the uncensored version you will have to buy it on a different store outside of Steam.
+If someone is looking for the uncensored version you will have to buy it at a different store outside of Steam.

-My overall thoughts for The Fruit Of Grisaia are amazing to say the least.
+My overall thoughts for The Fruit Of Grisaia are amazing, to say the least.
 This visual novel includes a lot of different elements such as truly deep and well detailed psycho traumatic scenes, very awful childhoods that all of them have to bear within them, a nice and pleasant humor added to perfectly distract from the dull atmosphere at the right moments, and also the unique personalities for each character that provides a great deal of diversity into the story.

-They added an amazing assortment extra content such the fantastic CG's, music tracks, opening and the ending songs from each route, wallpapers, and ring tones.
+They added an amazing assortment of extra content such the fantastic CG's, music tracks, opening and ending songs from each route, wallpapers, and ring tones.
 This is something the developer went above and beyond on compared to most visual novels.
 I can only say, this visual novel is a masterpiece in its own rights.

-In regards to my suggestion for the Steam version versus retail version, I can say that the Steam version does have a few scenes that would abruptly cut off that would normally lead into the H-scene.
+In regards to my suggestion for the Steam version versus the retail version, I can say that the Steam version does have a few scenes that would abruptly cut off that would normally lead into the H-scene.
 However, the sexual content is not what should be the main attraction or topic in this novel.
 Everything is done so well that the H-scenes are more of a cherry on top for those who prefer to have them.

 You absolutely can enjoy everything The Fruit of Grisaia has to offer regardless of which version you decide to purchase.
 This is without a doubt my favorite visual novel I've read to date.
-Its a must read and I strongly recommend playing through all the routes to get the full experience.
+It's a must-read and I strongly recommend playing through all the routes to get the full experience.